 The UNESCO-listed city of Campeche is probably the most underrated destination in all of Mexico.
-A five-hundred-year-old city surrounded by walls built to keep out invading pirates, colonial buildings the color of Easter eggs, killer sunsets, ancient Maya ruins including the tallest pyramid in the Americas, jade masks from the tombs of dead kings, and the best tacos in all of Mexico.
+Not many travelers make it to this colorful and historically rich city.
+That’s too bad because it has a lot to offer visitors.
+It’s got pirates, ancient Maya ruins, jade masks, old fortresses, buildings the color of Easter eggs, killer sunsets, and the best tacos in Mexico.

-What more are you looking for in a vacation?
+What more could you ask for in a destination?

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate and a Bookshop.org Associate, I earn from qualifying purchases.
 Please see this website’s Disclosure for more info.